solid-contrib/conformance-test-harness/USAGE.md

 ## 3. Environment Variables

 The CTH attempts to use a discovery process to determine the container in which to run tests.
-However, this depends on at least knowing the WebId of a user who can have full access to the test container.
+However, this depends on at least knowing the WebID of a user who can have full access to the test container.
-It is also possible to provide the location directly, overriding whatever is found in a WebId profile.
+It is also possible to provide the location directly, overriding whatever is found in a WebID Profile Document.
 This configuration (and more) is provided using environment variables stored in a `.env` file.

 The definition of this configuration is split into: